Skip to main content

 What does Family Services do?

-At our Children’s Counseling Center, Family Services provides free or low-cost mental health services for children 0-18 who have been physically or sexually abused, severely neglected or endangered, or exposed to violence in their home or community.
+At our Children’s Counseling Center, Family Services provides free counseling services for children 0-18 who have been physically or sexually abused, severely neglected or endangered, or exposed to violence in their home or community.
 Our In-Home Parenting program teaches healthy parenting skills to parents who have been involved with Child Welfare who are at risk for child abuse or neglect.
 Trained parent educators visit families in their home environment and utilize evidence-based curriculum to assist parents in learning the necessary skills to keep children safe and foster healthy parent-child relationships.
 At our Supervised Visitation Center, children can visit with their non-custodial parent or transfer from one custodial parent to another in a safe, conflict-free environment a parent’s other problems.

 What can I do?